onthefritz/simplePaging/README.md

 This will simply show the firstname and lastname from the data specified above.

-If you want to specifiy an error template to match your data you can create one using the same method from above.
+If you want to specifiy an error template to match your data, you can create one using the same method from above.

 ~~~
 <script type="text/template" id="contentErrorTemplate">